lyme-disease-dementia

 Can Lyme disease cause cognitive dysfunction or dementia?

-The question of whether Lyme disease could cause dementia was addressed by Wormser and colleagues in an article entitled “Lack of Convincing Evidence That Borrelia burgdorferi Infection Causes Either Alzheimer Disease or Lewy Body Dementia,” published in the journal Clinical Infectious Diseases.¹
+Lyme disease cognitive dysfunction is a common concern among patients with neurologic symptoms.
+But can Lyme disease actually cause dementia?
+Wormser and colleagues addressed this question in their article “Lack of Convincing Evidence That Borrelia burgdorferi Infection Causes Either Alzheimer Disease or Lewy Body Dementia,” published in Clinical Infectious Diseases

-The authors reviewed a paper by Gadila et al.² which concluded that a Lyme disease infection might cause Lewy body dementia.
-The case described a 69-year-old woman who died 15 years after her initial infection with Lyme disease with a clinical diagnosis of Lewy body dementia.
+The authors reviewed a report by Gadila and colleagues² describing a 69-year-old woman who died 15 years after her initial Lyme disease infection with a clinical diagnosis of Lewy body dementia.

-The woman had initially presented with an erythema migrans rash, headache, joint pain, and fever.
-Her symptoms resolved with 10 days of doxycycline.
+At the time of her original Lyme disease illness, the woman had presented with an erythema migrans rash, headache, joint pain, and fever.
+Her symptoms resolved after 10 days of doxycycline.

 Click below to watch a video discussing a case report on Lyme disease and dementia.

-Over time, she developed a sleep behavior disorder, cognitive problems (processing speed, mental tracking, and word-finding), photophobia, paresthesias, fasciculations, and myoclonic jerks.
-She initially improved with IV followed by oral antibiotics.
-But her condition later worsened.
+Over time, she developed sleep behavior disorder, cognitive problems involving processing speed, mental tracking, and word-finding, along with photophobia, paresthesias, fasciculations, and myoclonic jerks.
+She initially improved with intravenous followed by oral antibiotics, but her condition later worsened.

 “The extensive workup at that time led to the diagnoses of both a REM behavioral disorder with verbalizations and movements and a neurodegenerative dementia characterized by expressive aphasia, visual agnosia, anomia, deficits in executive function and calculation, and mild memory problems.”

-She passed away 15 years after the onset of her illness.²
+She died 15 years after the onset of her illness.²

 An autopsy revealed the presence of Borrelia burgdorferi in the brain and spinal cord tissue of the patient.

-In their article, Wormser et. al conclude, “no convincing evidence exists that Lyme disease is a cause of either Alzheimer disease or Lewy body dementia.”
+Wormser and colleagues concluded that there is no convincing evidence that Lyme disease causes either Alzheimer disease or Lewy body dementia.

-“Cognitive complaints, such as concentration or memory disturbances, are common in patients with Lyme disease and in patients with residual subjective symptoms after treatment for Lyme disease,” Wormser et al. suggest.
+“Cognitive complaints, such as concentration or memory disturbances, are common in patients with Lyme disease and in patients with residual subjective symptoms after treatment for Lyme disease,” Wormser and colleagues wrote.

 “Anecdotal evidence, however, does suggest that Lyme disease may rarely cause dementia.”¹

-These dementia-like Lyme cases are primarily in Europe.
-“Thus, the few reported cases of dementia-like syndromes from Lyme disease are clinically very different from the Lewy body dementia case attributed to Lyme disease by Gadila and colleagues.”
+These rare Lyme disease dementia-like cases have been reported primarily in Europe.
+Importantly, they are clinically very different from the Lewy body dementia case described by Gadila and colleagues.

 1. What is Lewy body dementia?